Outraged dentists want Coca-Cola 18-can pack with 'mum' and 'bub' removed from shelves

 Beaglehole said the issue highlighted the poor regulation of sugary drinks in New Zealand.

-To have a complaint heard by the Advertising Standards Authority would take “months” he said, and by that point “the damage would be done”.
+To have a complaint heard by the Advertising Standards Authority (ASA) would take “months” and by that point “the damage would be done”, he said.

 A spokeswoman from Coca-Cola Oceania said the use of the names “Mum” and “Bub” for the Share A Coke campaign came from a survey of Kiwis of popular nicknames, terms of endearment and pet names.

-The spokeswoman did not say if Coca-Cola would remove the product, or stop selling the product.
+The spokeswoman did not say if Coca-Cola would remove the product, or stop selling it.

-The ASA did not have jurisdiction over product packaging but if the bottles featured in advertisements, that would be covered by the Advertising Standards Code, an ASA spokeswoman said.
+An ASA spokeswoman said the authority did not have jurisdiction over product packaging, but bottles featured in advertisements would be covered by the Advertising Standards Code.

+Beaglehole said he wanted the New Zealand Government to follow the UK Government’s lead with legislation preventing the sale of sugary drinks to children aged 16 and under.

+A Countdown spokeswoman said Coca-Cola Amatil (NZ) Ltd had advised Countdown that its “intentions behind using the word ‘bub’ was a term of endearment for an adult and not in any way intended to refer to babies”.

 Stuff